-15.1 The Supplier is required to provide a sufficient level of resource throughout the duration of the Contract to consistently deliver a quality service.

-15.2 The Supplier must maintain the Key Personnel list in relation to this requirement, advising the Authority immediately should there be a change of personnel.

-15.3 The Supplier's staff assigned to the Contract shall have the relevant qualifications and experience to deliver the Contract to the required high standard and meet the Security requirements detailed at paragraph 18.

-15.4 The Supplier shall ensure that staff understand the Authority's vision and objectives and will provide excellent customer service to the Authority throughout the duration of the Contract.
+- 15.1 The Supplier is required to provide a sufficient level of resource throughout the duration of the Contract to consistently deliver a quality service. - 15.2 The Supplier must maintain the Key Personnel list in relation to this requirement, advising the Authority immediately should there be a change of personnel. - 15.3 The Supplier's staff assigned to the Contract shall have the relevant qualifications and experience to deliver the Contract to the required high standard and meet the Security requirements detailed at paragraph 18. - 15.4 The Supplier shall ensure that staff understand the Authority's vision and objectives and will provide excellent customer service to the Authority throughout the duration of the Contract.

-16. SERVICE AND PERFORMANCE LEVELS
+16. SERVICE AND PERFORMANCE LEVELS REGARDING COMMON LAW COMPENSATION CLAIMS

-16.1 The Supplier shall perform its obligations to achieve efficient and effective delivery of legal services and provision of MI and the Authority will measure the quality of the Supplier's delivery through the Service Levels detailed at Annex A.

-16.2 The Supplier must meet the Service Levels below.
-The MOD requires the Supplier to deal with litigation work in respect of compensation claims directed against the MOD, including where appropriate, advice requested during telephone discussions.

-16.3 No later than two months following Contract Award, MOD will facilitate meetings for the Supplier to meet with key MOD personnel and stakeholders, at no cost to MOD, to familiarise themselves with MOD processes and ways of working.

-16.4 The table at Annex A sets out the Service Levels (SL), including processes and timescales, for the execution of the contract including tasking mechanism and ongoing handling of cases through to file closure.

-16.5 The Supplier must attend Contract Review Meetings with the MOD, at their own cost, to review progress on the management of litigated cases and supplier performance under the contract through reviewing the contract KPI's.
+- 16.1 The Supplier shall perform its obligations to achieve efficient and effective delivery of legal services and provision of MI.
+The Authority will measure the quality of the Supplier's delivery through the Service Levels detailed at Annex A which relates to claims. - 16.2 The Supplier must meet the Service Levels (SLs) detailed at Annex A. The MOD requires the Supplier to deal with litigation work in respect of compensation claims directed against the MOD, including where appropriate, advice requested during telephone discussions. - 16.3 No later than two months following Contract Award, MOD will facilitate meetings for the Supplier to meet with key MOD personnel and stakeholders, at no cost to MOD, to familiarise themselves with MOD processes and ways of working. - 16.4 The table at Annex A sets out the SLs, including processes and timescales, for the execution of the contract including tasking mechanism and ongoing handling of cases through to file closure. - 16.5 The Supplier must attend biannual Contract Review Meetings and quarterly KPI review meetings with the MOD, at their own cost, to review progress on the management of legal services and Supplier performance under the contract through reviewing the contract KPI's.
 The place and time of the meeting will be agreed between the MOD and the Supplier.
 Meetings may be held in person or virtually, to be agreed in advance.
-Such Management Information as may be reasonably required for this meeting must be provided by the Supplier within the agreed timescales.
+Such MI as may be reasonably required for this meeting must be provided by the Supplier within the agreed timescales.

-16.6 One of the MOD's key objectives in such review meetings will be to examine with the Supplier the scope for achieving any improvements in methods of service delivery and implement any agreed arrangements arising from this.

-16.7 The Supplier must send a report to the MOD within one month of each anniversary of the commencement of the contract, without charge, detailing the Suppliers assessment of how value for money for the legal services delivered has been demonstrated.
+- 16.6 One of the MOD's key objectives in such biannual Contract Review Meetings will be to examine with the Supplier the scope for achieving any improvements in methods of service delivery and implement any agreed arrangements arising from this. - 16.7 The Supplier must send a report to the MOD within one month of each anniversary of the commencement of the contract, without charge, detailing the Suppliers assessment of how value for money for the legal services delivered has been demonstrated.
 This report should also include any recommendations the Supplier wishes to offer in relation to measures which might be taken to further improve the value for money which the MOD might obtain in the delivery of legal services.
 It should also provide confirmation that best legal professional standards are being practised.
-The MOD expects this report to be signed off by the Senior Partner in the practice.

-16.8 There is to be no charge for the provision of MI to the MOD or to the Claims Administrator.

-16.9 The Authority has the right to amend the requirement to include any reasonable changes or provisions in the delivery of legal services and provision of management information and this will be managed in accordance with DEFCON 503 (Formal Amendment to Contract) and DEFCON 620 (Change Control Procedure).
+The MOD expects this report to be signed off by the Senior Partner in the practice. - 16.8 There is to be no charge for the provision of MI to the MOD or to the Claims Administrator. - 16.9 The Authority has the right to amend the requirement to include any reasonable changes or provisions in the delivery of legal services and provision of MI and this will be managed in accordance with DEFCON 503 (Formal Amendment to Contract) and DEFCON 620 (Change Control Procedure).